Ana de Jesús: Beatification process

 The same year that Ana died, (1621), an ordinary beatification and canonization process started in the locations of Mechelen, Tournai, Cambrai, Arras and Antwerp.
 The declarations continued, one after another until 1642.
 Still, the process did not move forward.

 In 1872, the beatification process resumed.
-Father Bertelo Ignacio, a Belgium Carmelite and prior general, put together a new helpful guide with documents of the beatification process of M.Ana, which he called "Tableau Chronologique des principaux témoignages... de la vénérable mére Anne de Jésus", in Brussels.
+Father Bertelo Ignacio, a Belgian Carmelite, put together in Brussels a new helpful guide with documents of the beatification process of M. Ana, which he called Tableau Chronologique des principaux témoignages ... de la vénérable mére Anne de Jésus.

-In 1881, the diocese of Mechelen opened the process on the fame of sanctity, life, miracles, and new apostolic decrees were written about her writings and the validity of the apostolic process.
-In 1895, in Mechelen, another process was opened about her virtues and miracles “in specie.”
+On 2 May 1878, her cause was formally opened, and she was declared a Servant of God.
+In 1881, the diocese of Mechelen opened the process on the fame of sanctity, life, miracles, and new apostolic decrees were written about her works and the validity of the apostolic process.
+Her writings were approved on 2 May 1885.
+In 1895, in Mechelen, another process was opened about her virtues and miracles in specie.
+In 1904, another decree about the validity of the apostolic process was written, without yet declaring her heroic virtue.

-In 1904, another decree about the validity of the apostolic process was written, without yet declaring her heroic virtues.
+She was declared venerable 28 November 2019.
+The Holy See Press office stated that Pope Francis authorized the Congregation to promulgate the Decrees regarding "the heroic virtues of the Servant of God Ana de Jesús de Lobera (née Ana), professed nun of the Order of Discalced Carmelites; born on 25 November 1545 in Medina del Campo, Spain, and died on 4 March 1621 in Brussels, Belgium".
+On 14 December 2023, Pope Francis recognized the miracle necessary for Ana's beatification.
+She was beatified on 29 September 2024 at the King Baudouin Stadium in Brussels.

-She was declared venerable November 28th, 2019.
-The Holy See Press office stated that Pope Francis authorized the Congregation to promulgate the Decrees regarding… “the heroic virtues of the Servant of God Ana de Jesús de Lobera (née Ana), professed nun of the Order of Discalced Carmelites; born on 25 November 1545 in Medina del Campo, Spain, and died on 4 March 1621 in Brussels, Belgium.”
+Apparition to St. Therese

-Even though she was declared venerable in 2019, the Carmelites have always called her Venerable Mother Ana.
-Saint Therese of Lisieux refers to her as Venerable Ana of Jesus.
-In Saint Therese's book Story of a Soul she writes of a dream she has in which Venerable Ana of Jesus appears to her and lets her know that she will soon be able to go to heaven.
-Saint Therese says in her book “Without the least hesitation, I recognized Venerable Anne of Jesus,” foundress of the Carmel in France.
-Her face was beautiful but with an immaterial beauty.”
-She later continues on to ask her if she will be able to go to heaven soon and Ana responds saying “Yes, soon, soon I promise you.”
+Even though she was declared venerable in 2019, the Carmelites have always called her "Venerable Mother Anne".
+Therese of Lisieux refers to her as "Venerable Anne of Jesus".
+In Saint Therese's Story of a Soul she writes of a dream she has in which Venerable Anne of Jesus appears to her and lets her know that she will soon be able to go to heaven.
+Therese says: "Without the least hesitation, I recognized Venerable Anne of Jesus, foundress of the Carmel in France.
+Her face was beautiful but with an immaterial beauty."
+She later continues on to ask her if she will be able to go to heaven soon and Ana responds saying "Yes, soon, soon I promise you".